vapoursynth/vapoursynth/doc/api/vshelper4.h.rst

    This simply uses the `VSH_ALIGNED_FREE <VSH_ALIGNED_FREE_c_>`_ macro.

-isConstantFormat
+isConstantVideoFormat
 ----------------

-.. cpp:function:: static inline bool vsh::isConstantFormat(const VSVideoInfo *vi)
+.. cpp:function:: static inline bool vsh::isConstantVideoFormat(const VSVideoInfo *vi)

    Checks if a clip's format and dimensions are known (and therefore constant).